tomcarbon/dogecoinmultisig/README.md

 and much more.

+New is a 2/3 Multisig wrapper called 'TripleShibe'.
+It has a button to interface with reddit, among other features.

-New is the so-called "DOGECOIN BANKINGS SUITE".
+Also new is the so-called "DOGECOIN BANKINGS SUITE".
 It's a wallet.
 It regards the following relationship regarding multisigs: that if you take any two public keys, and you squeeze them hard enough, you end up with the following things:

 1/1 multisig (Public Key 1 by itself)